edubart/nelua-lang/docs/pages/faq.md

 Obviously Lua and C, then modern languages that tends to be a "better C", like Nim, Odin, Zig.

-## What about editor support?
+## How can I have syntax highlighting for Nelua code?

-Nelua has syntax highlight plugins for:
+Nelua has syntax highlight plugins for the following editors:

 * [Sublime Text](https://github.com/edubart/nelua-sublime)
 * [Visual Studio Code](https://github.com/edubart/nelua-vscode)
 * [Text Adept](https://github.com/Andre-LA/ta-nelua-mirror)

-If you use other editor and make a plugin for Nelua let me know.
+If you use other editor and make a plugin for Nelua share with the community.

 ## How can I debug my application?